 - The goal should be to maximise referrals at a minimum cost.

 Some of the tools that will help you with the same would include

 - Google Analytics to understand user behaviour and goals

 - Email marketing tracking within your mail software (like MailChimp etc) to understand numbers like Open Rates, CTR etc

 - Social media tools like TrueSocialMetrics, Social Bro, FB Business Manager etc to understand the impact of your social posts and their promotions.

-- Marketing automation tools like Hubspot and Infusionsoft that will help you send targeted mails and campaigns based on user behaviour and engagement with your content.
+- Marketing automation tools like Hubspot and Infusionsoft that will help you send targeted emails and campaigns based on user behaviour and engagement with your content.

-These are some of the strategies that have worked for me while executing referral marketing.
+These are some of the referral marketing strategies that have worked for me.
 I’d love to learn more about your experience regarding the same.